 Everybody wants to keep amazing pictures of important events and memorable days.
 Whether they are memories of local trade shows, school formals, weddings, or charity events, we all want to keep a part of the memories of these beautiful and emotional moments of our lives.

-If you have basic photography knowledge and you’re looking to improve your skills, launching an event photography business is an awesome way to develop some creative skills and run a profitable business.
+If you have basic photography knowledge and you’re looking to improve your skills, launching an professional event photography is an awesome way to develop some creative skills and run a profitable business.

 Step-01: Register Your Business Name

-When choosing a name for your event photography business, be it a business name, a trade name, or both, just ensure that your choice of name is available.
+When choosing a name for your commercial event photography, be it a business name, a trade name, or both, just ensure that your choice of name is available.

 Let’s assume that you are not planning on using your legal name for your event photography business.
 In this case, you will still want to use something relevant and simple—something that is easily recognizable and remembered.